Lake Saimaa, Finland

 - Statistics / Weather / Helpful Links

 Looking for Lake Saimaa cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Saimaa, in Finland’s Lakeland Region, is a lake you could spend a lifetime exploring!
 Nearly 1700 square miles of water and over 13,500 islands make the Saimaa Lake District one of Finland’s most striking water bodies.
 Created by the last receding glacier, the inter-connected lake basins cover much of the southeastern Finland landscape, nearly to the border with Russia.
 Some of the named lakes considered a part of Saimaa are Lakes Suur-Saimaa, Pihlajavesi, Haukivesi, Puruvesi, Orivesi and Pyhaselka.
 The entire Saimaa Lake basin contains many other lake systems, most of them connected by artificial canal to Saimaa.
 The most important canal on Lake Saimaa, the Saimaa Canal, carries boats south into Russia to the Bay of Vyborg on the Baltic Sea.